Recipes for college cooks who are more Top Chef than Top Ramen

 In some ways, going to college can be like going out on the road with a band.
 You find yourself sleeping with strangers (your new roommates, that is), and clean laundry and home-cooked meals are in short supply.
 While most universities provide facilities for washing your socks (please: use them), they neglect to address the personal touch when it comes to mealtime, leaving students with two options: the dining hall or fast food.
 Cafeteria food will keep you alive, sure, but spaghetti sauce stirred with a boat oar just doesn’t taste the same as something made for you personally by someone you know; most restaurant food isn’t much better.
 And should an ambitious eater desire to take matters into his or her own hands and cook, university safety rules don’t make it easy.
 Dorm dwellers at most, if not all, schools are restricted to the one form of heat application most scorned by chefs: the lowly microwave.

 Seen by most as a mere leftover-nuker, the microwave can actually be used to create good meals.
 Gourmet, even.
-Below are recipes for a romantic dinner and a fancy brunch; check out the online version of this story at orlandoweekly.com for many more, including healthy options and happy-hour snacks.
+Below find recipes for a romantic dinner, a fancy brunch, some healthy lunches and some not-so-healthy happy-hour snacks.
 (And if you’re breaking the rules with a George Foreman grill, a toaster oven, a blender or a rice cooker, let us know.
 There are so many more dishes you can make with even those simple appliances.
 Don’t blame us when you get caught with them, though.)
 Check the bottom of the page for tips on safety, equipment, and how to check your microwave's wattage.

 DATE DINNER: Risotto & Panna Cotta